James-Wachuka/podcasts_pipeline/README.md

 - Python 3.8+
 - Airflow 2.3+
-Ensure that you have access to the Airflow web interface after installing it by running airflow standalone.

 use the [constraints file](constraints) to setup the airflow locally in a venv

-Explore some DAGs (directed acyclic graphs) or data pipelines in the Airflow web interface.

 Python packages: install the required packages using the [requirements file](requirements.txt)